 Thankfully, more people are aware of antibiotic resistance compared to other biological challenges like bioterrorism.
 Sadly, no one is really considering or focusing on the ramifications of the intermarrying of the two.

-We have done a few things only in regards to antibiotic resistance.
+We have done a few things only regarding antibiotic resistance.

 The U.S. government has started a project called “The AMR Challenge” which is a worldwide program against antibiotic resistance.
 The CDC has also reported on containment strategies for ways to stop new and emerging resistances.